Alipalasara/wpsmt-smart-salesmate-integration/README.md

-# wpsmt-smart-salesmate-integration
+# wpspi-smart-pipedrive-integration
-This is a wpsmt-smart-salesmate-integration plugin
+This is a wpspi-smart-pipedrive-integration plugin